What is the Future Simple tense?

 The Future Simple tense is a great and correct way to describe actions you plan to do, some ideas and suggestions, and it’s easy to learn.
 In this part, you will learn some mistakes people usually make to prevent them from being made in daily speech.
 Here is the Future Simple example and explanation.

-Using will instead of Present Simple
+Using Future Simple instead of Present Simple

 Sometimes, people can use Future Simple for habits, things you do regularly, and facts, which is wrong: